Sea Turtle Facts

 These ancient creatures have been on Earth for more than 100 million years — even surviving the dinosaurs when they became extinct 65 million years ago.
 Among the threats these marine reptiles face are entanglement, habitat loss, and consumption of their eggs and meat.

-Sea turtles often drown when caught in fishing gear, both nets and longlines.
+Sea turtles often drown when caught in fishing gear.
 Coastal development can destroy important nesting sites, impact coral reefs, and artificial light from houses and other buildings attracts hatchlings away from the ocean.
 Pollution like plastic bags are often mistaken for food such as jellyfish and ingested, which blocks their intestines and potentially kills them.
 In some countries, they are hunted for their meat and shells and their eggs are eaten.
+Learn more about threats to sea turtles.

 What is SEE Turtles?